¡Ay, caramba!

-"¡Ay, caramba!" ([ˈaj kaˈɾamba]), from the Spanish interjections ay (denoting surprise or pain) and caramba (a minced oath for carajo), is an exclamation used in Portuguese (Ai, caramba!) and Spanish to denote surprise (usually positive).
+"¡Ay, caramba!" ([ˈaj kaˈɾamba]), from the Spanish interjections ay (denoting surprise or pain) and caramba (a minced oath for carajo), is an exclamation used in Spanish to denote surprise (usually positive).

-In popular culture
+In popular culture and arts

 The exclamation became associated with the Madrid flamenco dancer and singer La Caramba in the 1780s.
 Her headdress of brightly colored ribbons became known as a caramba.

-The knife-throwing villain in Tintin's adventure The Broken Ear (1935) exclaims "Caramba!
+The knife-throwing villain in The Broken Ear (1935), a comic book in the Adventures of Tintin series, exclaims "Caramba!
 Missed again!" so often it became a catchphrase in French ("Caramba, encore raté!")

+In the 1944 Disney movie The Three Caballeros, Panchito Pistoles screams "Ay, caramba!" and José Carioca asks what it means, but Panchito does not know.

+¡Caramba!
+(1983) is the title of a painting by Herman Braun-Vega where the painter expresses surprise while seeing himself surrounded by so many of his masters in painting.